hantsy/jakartaee8-starter-boilerplate/docs/03run-openliberty-m.md

-# Deploying applications to OpenLiberty Server - The Hard Way
+# Deploying applications to Open Liberty Server - The Hard Way

-Download OpenLiberty [from openliberty.io download page](https://openliberty.io/downloads/), and extract files into your local system.
+Download Open Liberty [from openliberty.io download page](https://openliberty.io/downloads/), and extract files into your local system.

 ## Create a Server profile

-Unlike Glassfish or Wildfly server, OpenLiberty does not provide a default domain.
+Unlike Glassfish or WildFly server, Open Liberty does not provide a default domain.

-Locate to *&lt;OpenLiberty dif>/bin*, execute the following command to create a new server profile.
+Locate to *&lt;Open Liberty dif>/bin*, execute the following command to create a new server profile.

 ```bash
 server create
 Server defaultServer created.
 ```
-Open  *&lt;OpenLiberty dif>/usr/servers*, there is a new *defaultServer* folder created.
+Open  *&lt;Open Liberty dif>/usr/servers*, there is a new *defaultServer* folder created.
 In this folder, there are some files and folder are generated for your application deployment.

 Open the *server.xml* file, it already included *javaee-8.0* feature.
-There are several templates allow you create a server profile quickly with essential features, more templates check  *&lt;OpenLiberty dif>/templates/servers*.
+There are several templates allow you create a server profile quickly with essential features, more templates check  *&lt;Open Liberty dif>/templates/servers*.

 Try to run the following command to create a **microProfile3** profile with the name *mp3* and the template *microProfile3*.